- July 24, 2014

 - Parking spaces.
 The rules should explain what permits and stickers are needed, how parking spaces are designated, and procedures for guest parking.

 - Renovations.
-The rules may delineate any approvals needed to conduct certain repairs or renovations, especially if they might be disruptive to neighbors or may affect the external appearance of the building.
+The rules may delineate any approvals needed to conduct certain repairs or renovations, especially if they might be disruptive to neighbours or may affect the external appearance of the building.

 - Care of common areas.
 The rules should set the standards for any areas that are considered common, such as parking lots, sidewalks, hallways, lounges, green space, parks, pools, fitness centers, and the like.

 The rules and regulations for a particular condo association should make policies and procedures clear so that fewer issues arise for Toronto condo property management companies and their associations to deal with.
 Often, reminders about the rules will be sufficient to quell many issues, as they are often common sense and people simply may forget to be considerate in their own living quarters periodically.